FractalAIResearchLabs/Fathom-DeepResearch/README.md

 - algorithmic instability in multi-turn reinforcement learning (RL) with tools
 - lazy tool calling behavior which hinders scaling deep information exploration and retrieval capabilities

+## ✨ Key Highlights

+To this end, we introduce a post-training recipe to create state-of-the-art DeepSearch enabled reasoning model, Fathom-Search-4B.
+We enlist our key contributions below:

 - 🧭 **RL Zero framework for DeepSearch training.**
   We present a novel two-stage RL-Zero framework that helps *steer cognitive behaviors* 🧠 developed by the policy model, such as exploration 🧭 and verification ✅ during training.